 Take gaming to new places

 Our goal-driven game development program is focused on completing play-ready products.
 Be prepared for a hands-on experience that will draw on all your skills — creative, managerial, technical — to conceptualize and prototype games.
-Draw on cognitive theory and the psychology behind games as you combine formal and engaging elements to build interactive levels, environments, and experiences.
+Deepen your understanding of cognitive theory and the psychology behind games as you combine formal and engaging elements to build interactive levels, environments, and experiences.

 Bring it all